megharris/cyberockit/Assurance_Case_for_SSE.md

 ![Assurance Case Shifat](https://github.com/megharris/cyberockit/blob/main/images/updated_assurance_case_add_on_installation_v3.png)
 #### Evidence for Assurance Case - Shifat

-E1: Security Ratings on Add-Ons

-The security documentation of Add-Ons specifies that all available add-ons from open source community are tested and graded for security.
+E1: The security documentation of Add-Ons specifies that all available add-ons from open source community are tested and graded for security.
 The users are advised to only install lower graded add-ons if they trust the source.
 This grading is visible to anyone downloading the add-ons directly from the supervisor store.
 [Add-On Security Documentation](https://developers.home-assistant.io/docs/add-ons/security)

-E2: Verification Procedure Documentation

-Although the previous documentation says that an add-on with a grade of 6 is harmless for anyone to download.
+E2: Although the previous documentation says that an add-on with a grade of 6 is harmless for anyone to download.
 There is no available documentation which shows how HA actually performs this verification before making them available for people to download.

-E3: Harmful Add-On Attack Test Results

-The function is said to be available on HA by default.
+E3: The function is said to be available on HA by default.
 It talks about running the add-ons in a protection enable mode which stops them from getting any unauthorized control over the system.
 [Add-On Security Documentation](https://developers.home-assistant.io/docs/add-ons/security).
 However, no documentation for conducted tests are available which clearly shows the available function to be sufficient in stopping add-ons from getting control.

-E4: Add-On Compatibility Documents

-The following page [Install addons on the docker without supervisor](https://community.home-assistant.io/t/can-i-install-addons-on-the-docker-installation-not-supervised/281022) provides an official answer to installing add-ons from unauthorized sources.
+E4: The following page [Install addons on the docker without supervisor](https://community.home-assistant.io/t/can-i-install-addons-on-the-docker-installation-not-supervised/281022) provides an official answer to installing add-ons from unauthorized sources.
 According to them, the add-ons will not work with HA if it is installed through other methods.
 However, a users in Reddit talks about a way to install and run addons using their own docker containers [link](https://www.reddit.com/r/homeassistant/comments/imv0yc/home_assistant_addons_without_supervisor/), which takes us to evidence 5.

-E5: Add-On Installation Guide

-HA provides more answers in their [Addon installation Q/A](https://community.home-assistant.io/t/ha-docker-container-installing-addons/305947).
+E5: HA provides more answers in their [Addon installation Q/A](https://community.home-assistant.io/t/ha-docker-container-installing-addons/305947).
 Here, they answer that a user has to manage their own containerized applications if they choose to run add-ons using their own docker container.
 Without supervisor they will not be able to access the official add-on store as well.

 ### Case 4
 #### IoT Device